Skip to main content

 Meet the committee backing Cluden Park, the home of Townsville's racing and social events.

-GEOFF WEEKS – COMMITTEE MEMBER (2023)
+GEOFF WEEKS – PRESIDENT (2023)

 Over 20 years of racehorse ownership reflects Geoff’s commitment, passion and dedication to the sport.
 Beyond the racetrack, Geoff possesses an impressive career in the Hospitality and Tourism sector, boasting over 30 years of experience in senior roles with major hotel brands.Bottom of Form